JVital2013/pihole-router/README.md

 **3.**  Turn off the WiFi broadcast on your modem (if any)

-**4.**  Turn off your Pi.
-Disconnect the ethernet cable you had it on for general setup.
-Connect the USB Ethernet port to the Pi and plug an ethernet cord from it into the WAN port of the AP
+**4.**  Connect the USB Ethernet port to the Pi and plug an ethernet cord from it into the WAN port of the AP

 **5.**  Plug an ethernet cord from your modem into the onboard ethernet port of the Pi.